shreshthtuli/Engineering-Drawing-software/README.md

 ## Compilation and execution instructions

-Go to the src directory inside build folder and run
+Go to the src directory inside build folder and run:
 ```
 make
 ```
-Then change current directory to build and run
+Then change current directory to build and run:
 ```
 ./COP290
 ```